jantman/awslimitchecker/docs/source/cli_usage.rst

                            MFA Token to use when assuming a role via STS -r REGION, --region REGION
+                           AWS region name to connect to; required for STS --role-partition ROLE_PARTITION
+                           AWS partition name to use for account_role when connecting via STS; see documentation for more information (default: "aws")
+     --ta-api-region TA_API_REGION
+                           Region to use for Trusted Advisor / Support API (default: us-east-1)
-                           AWS region name to connect to; required for STS --skip-ta             do not attempt to pull *any* information on limits from Trusted Advisor
+     --skip-ta             do not attempt to pull *any* information on limits from Trusted Advisor
      --ta-refresh-wait     If applicable, refresh all Trusted Advisor limit-